What is an Implicit Association Test (IAT)?

 What do the IAT results look like?

-IAT test results usually look like the graph below.
-The two bars correspond to the two attributes (groups of concepts), and the graph indicates the response times for classifying attributes into one of the categories.
+A typical IAT score is represented by a graph like the one below.
+The two bars represent the mean response times for classifying stimuli under the instructions "Category 1 or Good" vs "Category 2 or Good" .
 The shorter bar indicates a quicker classification and therefore, a stronger association of this attribute with this category.
+D is the size effect of the difference between the time distributions of each category.

 Bringing the IAT to the next level